 Prior to coming to college, volunteer community service activities such as 4-H, scouting, and work with church youth groups can help students gain valuable experience working with people in the community.
 High school courses in behavioral and social sciences (e.g., social studies, economics, psychology, family life education, child development) are helpful in preparing for study in gerontology.

-This program is sponsored through the College of Human Sciences and Education and the College of Arts, Humanities and Social Sciences at NDSU.
-It makes use of the resources of the Tri-College University to provide students an integrated understanding of the process of aging, aging services and the aged in America.
+Sponsored through the College of Human Sciences and Education and the College of Arts, Humanities and Social Sciences at NDSU, this program provides students an integrated understanding of the process of aging, aging services, and the aged in America.
 There are six basic areas of study.
 Students should follow the directions provided for each of the areas.